GBKS/opendesign.guide/content/1-open-source.md

 ### "You'll be the only designer in the project"

 While some projects may have limited design resources, many open source projects have active design teams and communities.
+Other projects would be happy to have more design contributors, and you can help make that happen if you'd like.

 ## The Impact of Open Source